-In a search for “world cup” on Yahoo, the search engine provides a number of “try also” search suggestions at the top of the search result that include “world cup 2010″ and world cup 2006.”
-The patent filing mentions that they search engine could provide that type of query suggestion or even a timeline that searchers could use to select the year most relevant to their search.
+In a search for “world cup” on Yahoo, the search engine provides several “try also” search suggestions at the top of the search result that includes “world cup 2010″ and world cup 2006.”
+The patent filing mentions that the search engine could provide that type of query suggestion or even a timeline that searchers could use to select the year most relevant to their search.

 We’re told that the search engine could also note at the top of the search results that the results have been modified to include the most relevant year, and offer a way that a searcher could reject that modification.